rabees/videocall-frontend/README.md

 To get started with Video Call, follow these steps:

-1. Visit the application at [https://studybuddy-videocall.netlify.app/](https://studybuddy-videocall.netlify.app/).
+1. Visit the application at [https://videocall-app-project.netlify.app/](https://videocall-app-project.netlify.app/).
 2. Create a room or Join one with an invitational code.
 3. Once created or joined, you can participate in video calls with other participants.
 4. During a video call, you can utilize features such as screen sharing and chat.

 ## Technologies Used

-Study Buddy - Video Call is built using the following technologies:
+Video Call project is built using the following technologies:

 - **Front-end**: HTML, CSS, JavaScript
 - **Video Call**: WebRTC, PeerJS